TV Tropes Needs Your Help

 are a set of British sci-fi comedy radio stories

 created by Terry Askew.
 Notable in that the characters are all anthropomorphic animals.
-Mostly detailing the misadventures of the "space gypsy" fox Gemma Mildury and her younger brother, Damien, along with her on-and-off boyfriend, Duke; Duke's sister, Leah; shuttle dealer and rocker Fluff Cat, and their frequent nemeses, Detective Inspector Spiker and Detective Constable Bones of the Intergalactic Federal Alliance Police.
+Mostly detailing the misadventures of the "space gypsy" fox Gemma Mildury and her younger brother, Damien, along with her on-and-off boyfriend, Duke; Duke's sister, Leah, Leah's husband Rekki (and their baby, Leandra), shuttle dealer and rocker Fluff Cat, and their frequent nemesis, Detective Inspector Spiker-and his unfortunate subordinate, Detective Constable Bones-of the Intergalactic Federal Alliance Police.

 The original series ran on the UK National Hospital Radio Network over 1986/87 and was in syndication until 1997.
 The show was revived in 2004 and has been running since.
 Since late 2011, the creators